sergmoro1/laravel-imageable/README.md

 # Laravel Imageable
 The `Imageable` package allows quickly and easily to enable image uploading for any model.
 Uploading files, processing them, and saving them to the desired storage is taken over by `Imageable`.

-Each image may have some descriptive fields associated with it, such as a caption, category, date, or something like that.
-By default, only caption are accepted, but any fields can be set.
-See the configuration.
+Besides each image may have some descriptive fields associated with it.

 ## API
 The `Imageable` package uses the `API` to download, process and save files.
 Therefore,